kashw2/My-Brain/Information Communication Technology/Networking/OSI Model.md

 ### 4. Transport Layer

 The **Transport Layer** implements various lower level transport protocols such as TCP and UDP.
-It is responsible for the transport of packets between nodes
+It is responsible for the transport of packets between nodes.

 ### 5. Session Layer